 Having a misleading name, the festival is held in October for a range of nine to ten days (with the use of the Chinese lunar calendar, the dates are known to vary from year to year) and it’s known to be a frightful event.

-For 2019 the Vegetarian Festival is going to have fewer activities and parades as a mark of respect to the Late King Of Thailand King Bhumibol Adulyadej, read more about the event HERE.
+For 2019 the Vegetarian Festival is going to have fewer activities and parades as a mark of respect to the Late King Of Thailand King Bhumibol Adulyadej, read more about the event.

 This festival is not like most vegetarian festivals where you can find hippy style, laid-back crowd, this festival celebrates an abstinence period with a good health result back in the 19th century.
-The latest news is HERE
+Read about the 2017 Festival.

 Some activities you might want to see are mediums walking the streets, extreme body piercings, the climbing of ladders decorated with blades and hot coals by locals this is obviously not for the faint-hearted.
-Knowing that you can as well find an offer on a Phuket vegetarian food varieties which are labelled with signs of red and yellow as proof of being ‘asje’ or ‘je’.
+Knowing that you can as well find an offer on a Phuket vegetarian food variety which are labelled with signs of red and yellow as proof of being ‘asje’ or ‘je’.

-There’s more on the Phuket Vegetarian festival HERE.
+There’s more on the previous Phuket Vegetarian festivals.